 Since the price per share of our common stock being offered is higher than the net tangible book value per share of our common stock, you will suffer substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-Based on the assumed public offering price of \$5.45 per share, which is the last reported sale price of our common stock on the OTCQB market on October 14, 2015, after deducting the underwriting discount and estimated offering expenses payable by us, if you purchase shares of common stock in this offering, you will suffer immediate and substantial dilution of \$4.29 per share in the net tangible book value of the common stock.
+Based on the assumed public offering price of \$4.75 per share, which is the last reported sale price of our common stock on the OTCQB market on November 3, 2015, after deducting the estimated offering expenses payable by us, if you purchase securities in this offering, you will suffer immediate and substantial dilution of \$4.73 per share in the net tangible book value of the common stock (assuming the sale of all of the shares offered by this prospectus).
 See "Dilution" for a more detailed discussion of the dilution you will incur if you purchase securities in this offering.

 To the extent that outstanding options or warrants or awards are exercised, you will experience further dilution.
-As of October 14, 2015, there were options outstanding to purchase 1,315,450 shares of common stock at a weighted average exercise price of \$10.18 per share, and warrants outstanding to purchase 792,334 shares of common stock at a weighted average exercise price of \$15.86 per share.
-Warrants to purchase 227,682 shares of common stock at an exercise price of \$4.00 per share are issuable immediately preceding the earlier of (a) the effectiveness of the registration statement of which this prospectus is a part or (b) the listing of our shares of common stock and the warrants sold in this offering on The Nasdaq Capital Market.
+As of November 3, 2015, there were options outstanding to purchase 1,315,450 shares of common stock at a weighted average exercise price of \$10.18 per share, and warrants outstanding to purchase 909,528 shares of common stock at a weighted average exercise price of \$13.82 per share.